storm-enroute/storm-enroute.github.io/reactive-collections/docs/0.4/reactives.md

-The basic data-type that drives most computations in Reactress is called a **reactive value**, represented by the type `Reactive[T]`.
+The basic data-type that drives most computations in Reactive Collections is called a **reactive value**, represented by the type `Reactive[T]`.
 A reactive value, or simply -- a **reactive**, represents an entity that can occasionally produce values of type `T`.